Nils Uhlin Hansen: Resistance work

 Hansen joined the Norwegian resistance movement in 1940.
 He had to flee the country, arriving in Sweden on 8 November 1941.
 He then escaped to England in 1942, where he became enrolled in the Norwegian Independent Company 1 (Kompani Linge), a part of the British Special Operations Executive.
 He conducted several sabotage missions in Norway, including one against the rail road Røros Line in January 1945.
 Saboteurs were active in Central Norway in late 1944 and early 1945, with sabotages against the Nordland Line, the Dovre Line and the Rauma Line in addition to the Røros Line.
 This was of high strategic importance, as German forces were retreating from Northern Norway, using the rail roads for troop transport.
 Although the war was going against Germany at the time, there were rumours that they would not leave Norway without an Allied invasion, thus, pockets of Norwegian resistance forces were prepared for warfare.

 On 10 January 1945, German forces reacted, and began searching for militants under the codename Aktion Hengst.
-They had only vague knowledge on the whereabouts of Norwegian militants, but on 11 January they found a lone skier in Singsås.
+They had only vague knowledge on the whereabouts of Norwegian militants, but on 11 January they found a lone skier in Singsås Municipality.
 They questioned him, and then released him, only to follow his tracks.
-The tracks led the German task force to a cabin at Forsetvollan in Budal.
+The tracks led the German task force to a cabin at Forsetvollan in Budal Municipality.
 Nils Uhlin Hansen was staying in the cabin at the time, and when shooting ensued, Hansen was killed.
 Two days after his death Norwegian saboteurs carried out Operation Woodlark, killing 70–80 troops by destroying the bridge over the Jørstadelva, west of Jørstad.